Hemlock Woolly Adelgid (HWA)

 When HWA settles on a hemlock (blown by the wind, carried on clothing, fur, or feathers), it inserts a long feeding tube into the hemlock twig.
 When enough adelgids are present, the tree responds by shutting down food to the twig, killing the buds, needles, and finally the tree.
 From beginning to end, the process can take six to twenty years in New York.

 Hemlocks are some of the largest and most beautiful trees in the Finger Lakes forest.
 Because they are shade tolerant, they often grow in gullies and help to stabilize slopes, support unique indigenous assemblies of plants and animals, and keep water and homes cool and shady.

 What Is HWA?

 The Hemlock Woolly Adelgid (Adelges tsugae) is a small (less than 1/16”) invasive pest that can often be found on the underside of hemlock needles, where it sucks out starches from the tree.
-They multiply and spread incredibly quickly and can take over an entire tree and consume the sap out of it in a single season, causing the tree to dry up and die.
+They multiply and spread incredibly quickly and can take over an entire tree.
+Tree health declines and mortality usually occurs within 4 to 10 years.

 What Damage Does it Cause?

 HWA has the ability to attack and kill hemlock trees in a matter of a few years, posing a significant threat to the structure of our watershed gullies, the beauty of our lakeside properties, and ultimately, the water quality of our Lakes.

 Eastern Hemlocks (Tsuga canadensis) have been occupying Finger Lake gullies for more than ten thousand years since the last glaciers retreated.
 The recent discovery of the invasive forest pest Hemlock Woolly Adelgid (HWA) in our watersheds is a reminder of what an important role hemlocks play in our ecosystems.